ropensci/birdsize/README.md

 possibly standard deviation) of body mass, by drawing individuals from a normal distribution.
-At minimum, this requires a population size (abundance) and either the species’ mean body size, or the species’ identifier (scientific name, or [AOU code]() for species found in the BBS.
+At minimum, this requires a population size (abundance) and either the species’ mean body size, or the species’ identifier (scientific name, or [AOU numeric code](https://www.pwrc.usgs.gov/bbs/specieslist.html) for species found in the BBS).
 If the standard deviation of body mass is not provided, `birdsize` will estimate it based on a scaling relationship between the mean and standard deviation of body mass.

 The key function for this is `pop_generate`.